Atlanta Spinal Injury

 If it is determined that your injury was the result of another’s negligence, a viable spinal cord injury claim may be filed on your behalf seeking compensation from the party responsible for your losses.

 Spinal Stenosis and Other Injuries

 Our attorneys handle cases involving a number of spinal cord injuries, including spinal stenosis.
-Spinal stenosis is the narrowing of the spinal column that causes pressure on the spinal cord, or narrowing of the openings (called neural foramina) where spinal nerves leave the spinal column.
-Spinal stenosis can cause victims to experience loss of balance, difficulty walking, mobility issues, painful movements, numbness in the extremities, and weakness of the back.
+Spinal stenosis is a narrowing of the spinal column that causes pressure on the spinal cord, or narrowing of the openings (called neural foramina) where spinal nerves leave the spinal column.
+Spinal stenosis can cause victims to experience loss of balance, difficulty walking, mobility issues, painful movement, numbness in the extremities, and weakness of the back.

 Other spinal cord injuries handled by our firm include the following: